university-of-newcastle-research/SpatialVariationMMN/MethodsReport.md

 * Group 1: HVC, LVC, 5 min break, LVC, HVC
 * Group 2: LVC, HVC, 5 min break, HVC, LVC

-+++

 ## Task programming

-The task was programmed using the Psychopy API for stimulus presentation.
-The Psychopy version at the time of task development was 2021.1.4.
+The task was programmed using the PsychoPy API for stimulus presentation.
+The PsychoPy version at the time of task development was 2021.1.4.
 The task is comprised of two python script files, the main task script `SpatialVariationMMN.py` and a script containing configurable elements (`config.py`) such as trial numbers, script version SOA and more.
 The current version of the script is `0.1.1`

 The audio driver used by the study is the [psychtoolbox](http://psychtoolbox.org) driver subset for Python as recommended for audio by PsychoPy.